 Other funds have purchase fees or redemption fees of 2% or more.

-Then you’ll want to see if you can buy and sell comparable investments for less money.
+In evaluating an investment, you’ll want to assess if you can buy a comparable investment for less cost.

 Evaluate an Investment from an Ownership Perspective